solo-io/valet/test/e2e/gloo/two-phased-canary/part2/template.md

 gradually shift the load to the new version of the service, until you are complete and the old version can be decommissioned.

-Now we're going to look at how we can improve upon that workflow design, so we can scale across more teams, while taking into account how responsibilities may be separated across different roles in the organization, and making sure the platform gracefully handles configuration errors.
+Now we're going to look at how we can improve upon that workflow design, so we can scale across many services owned by many teams, while taking into account how responsibilities may be separated across different roles in the organization, and making sure the platform gracefully handles configuration errors.

 ## Scaling across multiple teams

-As we saw in the last post, Gloo uses the [VirtualService](LINK) to manage the routes for a particular domain.
+As we saw in the last post, Gloo uses the [VirtualService](https://docs.solo.io/gloo/latest/introduction/architecture/concepts/#virtual-services) to manage the routes for a particular domain.
 We were able to execute our two-phased upgrade workflow in Gloo by modifying the routes on the virtual service object.

 Before, we executed the workflow for a single service called **echo**.
 Now, we are going to introduce a second